npfs/npfs.github.io/cca.md

 Select **Not applicable** for an ordinary call.
 Most calls will be registered as an ordinary call, however the call may be a specified call type e.g. Language Line or British Sign Language.

-Use **Other - please specify** for any other type of call, or a misdirected call, e.g. caller wanted NHS111.
+Use **Other - please specify** for any other type of call, or a misdirected call, e.g. Caller wanted NHS111.
 It is mandatory to add a note of explanation before closing the call.

 ### Terms of Use

-The Call Center Advisor should read the Terms of Use to the caller.
-The caller needs to agree to the Terms of Use before the assessment can continue.
+The Call Center Advisor should read the Terms of Use to the Caller.
+The Caller needs to agree to the Terms of Use before the assessment can continue.

 ![][Terms_of_Use]

-Select **Agree** if the caller provides confirmation that they agree with the Terms of Use and wish to proceed with the assessment.
+Select **Agree** if the Caller provides confirmation that they agree with the Terms of Use and wish to proceed with the assessment.

-If the caller does not accept the Terms of Use select **Disagree** which will end the assessment.
-A further screen will be presented that needs to be read to the caller confirming why they cannot proceed and offering them the option to restart.
+If the Caller does not accept the Terms of Use select **Disagree** which will end the assessment.
+A further screen will be presented that needs to be read to the Caller confirming why they cannot proceed and offering them the option to restart.

 ![][Decline]

 ### Current Location

-The caller needs to confirm which UK country the patient is located at the moment.
+The Caller needs to confirm which UK country the patient is located at the moment.

 This is important as all countries may not be NPFS at the same time.
 The outcome of the clinical advice may also differ by UK country.

 ### Uk or Foreign Visitor

-The caller needs to confirm whether the patient is a UK resident or a foreign visitor.
+The Caller needs to confirm whether the patient is a UK resident or a foreign visitor.

 For foreign visitots, following the clinical assessment questions you will be asked to gather further official patient identification information.

 ![][Foreign_visitor]

-Record these details accurately and confirm back with the caller.
+Record these details accurately and confirm back with the Caller.

 You must check spellings to ensure accuracy using the phonetic alphabet where appropriate.